varnish/Varnish-Book/README.rst

 - git (somewhat optional, I believe)
 - make (possibly GNU make.
 Not tested)
 - dot (for images)
+- varnishd

+All build-stuff is handled by make.
+The following is an incomplete list of
+targets:

+``make check``
+        Does syntax-checking on VCL and php-files.
+Ensures that they are used too.

+``make all``
+        Builds all PDFs (not sphinx)

+``make dist``
+        Builds tar-balls for use by instructurs, which contain PDFs, munin-snapshot, www-examples (material/), NEWS and a bit more.

+``make clean``
+        removes build/

+``make sphinx``
+        Builds sphinx into build/html/

+``make flowchartupdate``
+        Updates the VCL flowcharts from varnish source-code, assuming the correct .c-file (e.g: varnish source-code) is located where Makefile checks. (read Makefile).

+``make util/param.rst``
+        Might require deleting the file first.
+Fetches varnish-parameters from varnishd (as found in your PATH) and updates the util/param.rst with the correct macros.

+``make sourceupdate``
+        Does both the util/param.rst-thing and flowchartupdate.

 Updating the training material
 ------------------------------